veenayaksirohi/Android-App-for-Car-Parking-Project/CODE_STYLE.md

    - Include parameter descriptions
    - Include return value descriptions
    - Include exceptions if applicable
+   - Use @see for related classes

 2. **Code Comments**
    - Use comments to explain why, not what
    - Keep comments up to date
    - Remove commented-out code
+   - Use TODO comments for future improvements

 ### Best Practices